 - Truck and taxi accidents can involve much larger insurance policies than a normal auto on auto collision, and so forth.

-The three biggest mistakes I see Chicago traffic accident victims make are:
+The three biggest mistakes I see traffic accident victims in Chicago make are:

 - They attempt to represent themselves against an insurance company – the insurance company always wins.
 If you don’t hire my office, hire another attorney.
 In almost every case, you will recover more money than if you represent yourself.